 Fall Study Abroad

 Most internship searches are conducted successfully in the spring, so going abroad in the Fall should not create problems for most students.
-However, you may want to get a head start, especially on the BRIDGE, as there may be some unique opportunities available in the Fall when employers visit campus for on-campus recruiting.
+However, you may want to get a head start, especially on the the Bridge, as there may be some unique opportunities available in the Fall when employers visit campus for on-campus recruiting.
 If you are interested in journalism and/or government, it would be helpful to do some research before leaving the United States to learn of deadlines.
 Some of the internships in those fields have deadlines in November.
-You can often use the internet and the mail to apply from overseas - be sure to allow plenty of lead time.

 Spring Study Abroad